 By studying patients we can improve care and potentially develop new treatments.

 It only takes 10 minutes to help

-Data save lives
+Data saves lives

-By comparing relevant healthcare data from many people, our University and NHS researchers can study the variation in these brain conditions conditions in great detail.
+By comparing relevant healthcare data from many people, our University and NHS researchers can study the variation in these brain conditions in great detail.
 We can determine patterns and clues as to how to improve care and ultimately develop personalised medicines and clinical trials.

 You're in safe hands